Tractable $n$-Metrics for Multiple Graphs: The generalized triangle inequality for : an illustrative example

 We define $g_{i,j}^{\ast} = s(A_i,A_j,\Gamma_i \Gamma_j^{-1})$, in which $\Gamma_i$'s are chosen according to \eqref{eq:4-3}.
 We can then rewrite \eqref{eq:4-2} as

-We use Fig~\ref{fig1} to bookkeep all the terms involved in proving \eqref{eq:4-1}.
+We use Fig.~\ref{fig1} to bookkeep all the terms involved in proving \eqref{eq:4-1}.
 In particular, the first inequality in Fig.~\ref{fig1} provides a pictorial representation of \eqref{eq:4-3n}.
 In this figure, each circle represents a graph in $\mathcal{G}$, and a line between $G_i$ and $G_j$ represents the $P$-score between $A_i$ and $A_j$.
 In the diagram on the left, each $P$-score corresponds to the optimal pairwise matching between $G_i$ and $G_j$ associated to $d_\mathcal{G}(A_{1:4})$ in \eqref{eq:4-1}, whereas in the diagram in the middle, each $P$-score corresponds to the suboptimal matching between $G_i$ and $G_j$, where the pairwise matching matrices are chosen according to \eqref{eq:4-3}.
 Using \eqref{eq:p3}, followed by \eqref{eq:p2} we get

 The above inequality is also depicted in Fig.~\ref{fig1}, where each diagram on the r.h.s of the second inequality represents $d_\mathcal{G}(A^\ell_{1:5})$ in \eqref{eq:4-1} for a different $\ell \in [4]$.
 Applying \eqref{eq:p4} to the r.h.s. of the above inequality, one can see that each one of the terms in parenthesis, distinguished with a different color, is upper bounded by the sum of the terms with the same color in the diagram in the r.h.s of the second inequality in Fig.~\ref{fig1}.
-This completes the proof. {General proof} In the following lemmas, we show that the $\mathcal{G}$-align distance function satisfies properties~\eqref{h1},~\eqref{h3},~\eqref{h4}, and {\eqref{eq:self_identity}}, and hence is a pseudo $n$-metric.
+This completes the proof.